bcorriveau/audio8/README.md

 # audio8 - audio retro 8 bit four voice library

 ## Synopsis
-Audio package that provides API for generating and playing four voice tones and notes in real time.
+Audio package that provides an API for generating and playing four voice tones and notes in real time.
 Python and C API are supported.

 The SDL2 library and dev library (e.g. libsdl2-2.0, libsdl2-dev)  must be installed for the C backend library to build.